Jodie Sweetin is 'not opposed' to a Fuller House reboot - NewsBreak

 Related

-Kelsey Grammer Reveals Why David Hyde Pierce Is Not Returning To ‘Frasier’ Sequel Series
+Kelsey Grammer Reveals Why David Hyde Pierce Won’t Be in ‘Frasier’ Sequel

-Kelsey Grammer is opening up about David Hyde Pierce’s decision not to return to the upcoming Frasier revival series on Paramount+.
-Hyde Pierce played Grammer’s titular Frasier Crane’s younger brother on the Emmy-winning Cheers spinoff series.
-“David basically decided he wasn’t really interested in repeating the performance of Niles,” Grammer told People in an interview.
-After Frasier, Hyde Pierce went on to successful theater career and most recently starred in the HBO Max series Julia.
-Grammer said Hyde Pierce’s decision not to return actually has worked out well in terms of the new series’ storyline.
-“In a very funny way, it just took...
+Frasier star Kelsey Grammer has explained why his former co-star David Hyde Pierce won’t be appearing in the upcoming reboot of the popular sitcom, which aired for 11 seasons on NBC.
+Hyde Pierce played Niles Crane, the younger brother of Grammer’s titular Frasier Crane.
+The snobby and fussy Niles...

+Hallmark Movies Haven’t Changed — Candace Cameron Bure Just Doesn’t Want to See Gay People on TV

 EW.com